jondowson/zkp-data-quality/README.md

 ## Project Overview

-The ZKP-Data-Quality collection of proofs follow the same pattern.
+The ZKP-Data-Quality collection of proofs follow this pattern.

 ### 1. Proof of Provenance.
 The first objective is to process a dataset by computing cryptographic hashes for each row and then construct Merkle Trees to represent both the original and sorted datasets.